KKV9/Minimal-Hyprland/README.md

 # Minimal Hyprland
-Beautiful, minimal config for hyprland.
-Using pywal for theming gtk, qt and various other apps.
+Beautiful, minimal config for hyprland with all the modern amenities.
+Theming is handled by pywal.
+Fish shell is optional, it is set as the default interactive shell in hyprland, your login shell will be untouched.
 The provided scripts will automate the install process from a minimal archlinux install.

 ## Default apps